ianmiell/shutit/README.md

 Flexible:

 - Modules model shell interactions, with all the freedom and control that implies
-- Modules can be plugged together like lego
+- Modules can be plugged together like legos
 - GUI allows to you build and download images for your own needs (see http://shutit.tk)
 - Module scripts are in python, allowing full language control
 - Many helper functions for common interaction patterns